Meet the New Wave Designers

 An avid collector of textiles, the designs of the past are a key inspiration for Davidson’s work and her glorious over-scaled wallpaper, Tapestry, is based upon a tapestry made by her grandmother, which she always loved as a child.
 As she explains, ‘Tapestries have been used to adorn walls for centuries, so to develop a tapestry design as contemporary wallpaper seemed a logical thing to do.
 I have tried to capture the charm of my grandmother’s tapestry, but I have reinvented it for our more sophisticated eye using digital imagery.
 As with traditional tapestries, this paper could be hung in different ways.’

 Caroline is based in Bury-St-Edmunds, Suffolk.

 Her wallpaper, Feather, perfectly encapsulates her detailed design approach and was inspired by her interpretation of British pattern as a mix of, ‘British heritage, period styles, craftsmanship and the rural environment.’
-She started by trialling designs based upon the countryside, historic buildings and wildlife, before settling on her vibrant feather pattern.
-‘My palette is usually pretty tonal, so I jazzed it up a little using bright pops of color,’ she explains.
+She started by trialing designs based upon the countryside, historic buildings and wildlife, before settling on her vibrant feather pattern.
+‘My palette is usually pretty tonal, so I jazzed it up a little using bright pops of colour,’ she explains.
 The resulting wallpaper is a flexible pattern that would work happily anywhere from a cottage snug to a gentleman’s library.